eyeem/span_builder/packages/span_builder/README.md

 ### Description

 Given some plain text, e.g.: __"The quick brown fox"__ allows you to `apply` multiple spans at multiple positions.
-Positions can be specified by a matching word (`whereText`), that is e.g. __"brown"__ or/and range `from=10, to=15`.
+Positions can be specified by a matching word (`whereText`), e.g. __"brown"__ and/or range `from=10, to=15`.
 Spans are subclasses of `InlineSpan`.
 If the span you are trying to apply is `TextSpan` you don't need to pass `whereText` as it will be inferred from text within the provided span.

 Once you are done using `SpanBuilder`, use `build()` to return calculated list of spans.